 At the Brooklyn Book Festival, the emcee at the north stage made continual entreaties on behalf of the nearby "food court," which amounted to no more than two stalls, one for fruit, one for baked goods.
 The hourlong panel on "American Food" offered much more meat and, unsurprisingly, attracted a much more attentive crowd.

 Shown, left to right: moderator Ed Levine (Serious Eats); Mark Kurlansky (editor, The Food of a Younger Land); Liz Thorpe (The Cheese Chronicles); Jennifer 8.
 Lee (The Fortune Cookie Chronicles).

 This longtime deli/bakery/caterer prepares the softer style of black-and-white cookie ($2.25); as at Leske's Bakery, still-moist frosting perches on a spongy base.
-Because it travels more easily, the fondant-draped "hardshell" variety — as at Nussbaum & Wu — is much easier to track down in New York, and you can find it in several variations (I'm fond of all-vanilla).
+Because it travels more easily, the fondant-draped variety — as at Nussbaum & Wu — is much easier to track down in New York, and you can find it in multiple color combos.
 But sometimes there's good reason to make the trek to Brooklyn Heights: If you want to "get in your licks," only a softie like this will do.